maetyu-d/audio-suite/README.md

 Forest Fire OSC is a real-time forest fire simulation built in Python using NumPy and Qt/pyqtgraph, modelling fuel, moisture, wind, terrain, rain, embers, and forest regrowth while visualising both the landscape and system metrics.
 A rule-based OSC layer lets the evolving dynamics drive external systems such as Pure Data via thresholds and events. [video demo](https://youtu.be/KwqHsVlGpEM?si=WCwv7E0Q_PDpaE5V)

 All applications are functional, but their UIs are often basic and ugly.
-Note that you will probably get some really weird sounds too.
+Note that, intentionally or otherwise you will probably get some really odd sounds too!